htcondor/htcondor/docs/grid-computing/grid-universe.rst

 HTCondor jobs may be submitted to the Microsoft Azure cloud service.
 Azure is an on-line commercial service that provides the rental of computers by the hour to run computational applications.
-It runs virtual machine images that have been uploaded to Azure’s servers.
+It runs virtual machine images that have been uploaded to Azure's servers.
 More information about Azure is available at `https://azure.microsoft.com <https://azure.microsoft.com>`__.